NMN (Nicotinamide Mononucleotide)

 What is NMN used for?

 NMN (nicotinamide mononucleotide) is a precursor the body uses to make NAD+, a coenzyme central to energy metabolism and cellular repair that declines with age.
-It is studied for healthy aging, energy, and metabolic support.
+It is marketed for healthy aging, energy and metabolic support, but the research cited here shows only that it raises NAD in the blood.
+No cited human study has tested whether that makes anyone feel more energetic, age more slowly or become metabolically healthier.

 NMN or NR, which is better?

 NMN and NR (nicotinamide riboside) are both NAD+ precursors and closely related.
 NR has more published human trials, while NMN is one step closer to NAD+.
-Both aim to raise NAD+ levels; the practical difference for most people is small and still being studied.
+In a 14-day randomised study in 65 healthy adults, NMN and NR raised circulating NAD to a comparable degree, while plain nicotinamide did not.
+On that one measure the two look interchangeable, so price and product quality are reasonable ways to choose between them.

 Is NMN safe?